gfranko/jquery.selectBoxIt.js/README.markdown

 ##Change Log

+`0.9.0` - May 21, 2012 *Approaching a stable 1.0 release*

+- IE7 and IE8 bug fix: A special thanks to [lhwparis](https://github.com/lhwparis)

 `0.8.0` - May 15, 2012 *Approaching a stable 1.0 release*

 - Bug fixes for the `disabled` use cases